 • Pin Count: We’re very much a Pinterest blog, so this is an especially important number for us.
 If you drop your link into this tool, it’ll tell you how many pins (including repins) your post got.
 This was the first social counting tool we found.

 • SharedCount: Like ShareTally, it aggregates shares across multiple social networks, though it only tracks 6 vs. 21.
 But to be fair, it tracks the 6 most used.
-The one benefit this tool has over ShareTally is its API.
 So you can add a share counter on your blog using data this site pulls, BUT they charge for that functionality.

 • AddThis: Unlike the rest, this won’t simply let you input a link and output social totals for you.
 It’s a tool you can add to your site to track your social activity.
 We use AddThis for the social counters you see at the bottom of each post.
 It has some pretty narrow free options that make it possible to add a share total to the bottom of your posts.
 The catch is that you have to use their designs, unless you’ve got someone very code savvy.
 And the most useful tools they offer require that you purchase a pro package.